 I am the Sports Link governor and have recently been appointed the Chair of the Personnel and Resources Committee.

 I was appointed staff Governor in May 2017.
-I am lead Governor for Safeguarding and form part of the Standards and Pupils Committee.
+I am Link Governor for Safeguarding and form part of the Personnel & Resources Committee.

-I have worked at Rook’s Nest Academy for the past 20 years, in a variety of roles.
-My journey began as a volunteer when my four year old son started at the school.
+I have worked at Rook’s Nest Academy for the past 21 years, in a variety of roles.
+My journey began as a volunteer when my son started at the school (He is now 25).
 I then worked as a dinner lady, a Support Worker for children with special needs, a Classroom Assistant and a Playworker.
 In 2007 I played a part in setting up Rook’s Nest Early birds Breakfast and Afterschool Club and ultimately became the Manager in charge of the day to day running of Rook’s Nest Academy Childcare.

 I am passionate about the education and welfare of all young people and will strive in my role as Governor to ensure that the children at Rook’s Nest receive the best possible education and opportunities to support their learning & development.